-- 275. Consistent with Charter Section 8.A100, the Municipal Transit Authority (MTA) and the Union agree that employees will be rewarded for the attaining of various service, performance and/or attendance goals. - 276.
-The MTA Performance and Attendance Incentive Programs apply only to employees in "service-critical" classes at MTA. - 277.
+- 339. Consistent with Charter Section 8.A100, the Municipal Transit Authority (MTA) and the Union agree that employees will be rewarded for the attaining of various service, performance and/or attendance goals. - 340.
+The MTA Performance and Attendance Incentive Programs apply only to employees in "service-critical" classes at MTA. - 341.
 The benefits of these programs are only available to "service-critical" employees while employed at MTA.
-Employees who leave or transfer out of "service-critical" employment at MTA lose the benefits of these programs. - 278.
+Employees who leave or transfer out of "service-critical" employment at MTA lose the benefits of these programs. - 342.
 Goal percentage requirements and effective dates for Performance Incentives are updated in June of each year.
 Information regarding the goals and effective dates will be published and posted on the MTA website.
 Information on qualifying periods, rewards and/or compensation for Attendance Incentives will also be posted on the MTA website or made available in hard copy upon request of the Union.

-III.U.
+III.V.
 VOLUNTEER/PARENTAL RELEASE TIME

-- 279. Represented employees shall be granted paid release time to attend parent/ teacher conferences of four (4) hours per fiscal year (for children in kindergarten or grades 1 to 12). - 280.
+- 343. Represented employees shall be granted paid release time to attend parent/ teacher conferences of four (4) hours per fiscal year (for children in kindergarten or grades 1 to 12). - 344.
 In addition, an employee who is a parent or who has child-rearing responsibilities (including domestic partners but excluding paid child care workers) of one or more children in kindergarten or grades 1 to 12 shall be granted unpaid release time of up to forty (40) hours each fiscal year, not exceeding eight (8) hours in any calendar month of the fiscal year, to participate in the activities of the school of any child of the employee, providing the employee, prior to taking the time off, gives reasonable notice of the planned absence.
 The employee may use vacation, floating holiday hours, or compensatory time off during the planned absence.

-III.V.
+III.W.
 LONG-TERM DISABILITY TIME

-281. The City shall provide employees with six (6) months continuous service a Long-Term Disability (LTD) plan that provides, after a one hundred eighty (180) day elimination period, sixty percent (60%) salary (subject to integration) up to age sixtyfive (65).
+345. The City shall provide employees with six (6) months continuous service a Long-Term Disability (LTD) plan that provides, after a one hundred eighty (180) day elimination period, sixty percent (60%) salary (subject to integration) up to age sixty-five (65).
 Employees who receive payments under the LTD plan shall not be eligible to continue receiving payments under the City's Catastrophic Illness Program.

-III.W.
+III.X.
 EDUCATION FUND

-282. Effective July 1, 2005, a one time allocation of 1% of the bargaining unit's payroll will be dedicated to an education fund to be administered by Dept. of Human Resources for course work and training related to subjects germane to job duties of covered employees.
-The parties will meet within 90 days of ratification of this agreement to establish criteria for use of these training funds.
+346. Effective July 1, 2005, a one time allocation of 1% of the bargaining unit's payroll will be dedicated to an education fund to be administered by Dept. of Human Resources for course work and training related to subjects germane to job duties of covered employees, including apprentices.
+Education fund criteria can be established by the Joint Labor Management Committee.
 Employees in covered classifications may be eligible to receive a maximum of five hundred dollars (\$500) per fiscal year from the education fund.
 Reimbursement will be administered in accordance with Department of Human Resources Guidelines.
 Unexpended funding as of June 30th of any fiscal year shall be carried over to the next fiscal year.

+III.Y.
 PROFESSIONAL ORGANIZATION FEES

-283. An employee may utilize up to a maximum of one hundred dollars (\$100) per fiscal year for professional association memberships related to their employment.
+- 347. An employee may utilize up to a maximum of one hundred dollars (\$100) per fiscal year for professional association memberships related to their employment. - 348.
+Effective January 1, 2011 an employee may utilize up to a maximum of one hundred dollars (\$100) per fiscal year for professional association memberships and/or fees related to their employment.